 Queries are routed to a tablet via a VTGate server.

-- master - A replica tablet that happens to currently be the MySQL master for its shard.
+primary - A replica tablet that happens to currently be the MySQL primary for its shard.

-- replica - A MySQL slave that is eligible to be promoted to master.
+replica - A MySQL replica that is eligible to be promoted to primary.
 Conventionally, these are reserved for serving live, user-facing requests (like from the website’s frontend).

-- rdonly - A MySQL slave that cannot be promoted to master.
+rdonly - A MySQL replica that cannot be promoted to primary.
 Conventionally, these are used for background processing jobs, such as taking backups, dumping data to other systems, heavy analytical queries, MapReduce, and resharding.